Pomax/reddit-image-catch-up/README.md

 ## Running the script

 There's not much to say; run it with `node catch-up.js` and you're pretty much done.
+The following flags are supported:

+- `-c filename` explicitly load the configuration from a file.
+- `-s` run a review server on http://localhost:8080 after catching up.

-Except for the step where you'll want to make sure that the configuration specifies the subreddits you want to actually catch up on, of course...
-So: read on.
+And of course that doesn't explain how to set up the configuration, which you'll want to know about in order to indicate which subreddits you want to catch up on, of course, so...
+Read on!

 ## Setting up your configuration